KallynGowdy/ReactiveUI.Routing/README.md

     // that a IPagePresenter type should be used.
 Semantically, this means that the
     // view model will be presented in an Activity or UIViewController. r.PresentPage();

+    // From here, it's not hard to imagine extensions that allow you to do more complicated things.
+    // For example, a PresentNotification() extension could be added that uses a presenter specialized to
+    // present notifications.

     return r;
 });